 Thrips are not a serious threat to a cannabis crop but they should be promptly controlled when detected.
-Thrips rarely afflict marijuana plants grown outdoors, but they are common in grow rooms and greenhouses.
+Thrips rarely afflict marijuana plants grown outdoors, but they are common in growrooms and greenhouses as they thrive in warm temperatures.
 The insects do not typically kill the cannabis plant, but they do cause it to look unsightly and the crop yield is usually significantly reduced.

 Insecticidal soaps work well to control thrip infestations.
 The grower should follow the directions on the insecticidal soap for application instructions and ratios.
 Blue adhesive strips can also be hung around the growroom to control thrips.
 Neem oil also works to control thrips.